 Of all the chaos and absurdity abounding around the transgender agenda, what seems probably most absurd (the medicalizing of healthy children’s bodies, aside), is the advent of men participating in women’s sporting events.
-From high school to professional sports and the Olympics, women are being overtaken by men who claim they are actually female.
+From high school to professional sports and the Olympics, women are being overtaken by men who claim they are female.

 In 2014, a man, Fallon Fox, claiming to be female, fractured his female opponent's skull in a mixed-martial-arts match within the first two minutes of the fight.

-But let’s leave the future of Transgenderism and its goals on the back burner and concentrate on the intersections of sports, pharma, and trans in the immediate realm.
+But let’s leave the future of Transgenderism and its goals on the back burner and concentrate on the intersections of sports, Pharma, and trans in the immediate realm.
 After all, I could be wrong.
-Maybe corporations, governments, medical giants, law firms, billionaires, and banks really do care deeply about the .03% of men who wish they were women at the expense of everyone and everything else and not their profit margins.
+Maybe corporations, governments, medical giants, law firms, billionaires, and banks care deeply about the .03% of men who wish they were women at the expense of everyone and everything else and not their profit margins.

 Big Pharma and the medical-industrial complex intersect with both sports and transgenderism in significant ways.
 Annually, sports medicine is a 9.2 billion dollar enterprise.
-“Gender surgeries” on physically healthy people are projected to bring in annual revenues of 1.5 billion dollars by 2026 (and that says nothing of the continued care for these people throughout their lives).
+“Gender surgeries” on physically healthy people are projected to bring in annual revenues of 1.5 billion dollars by 2026 (which says nothing of the continued care for these people throughout their lives).

-The biopharmaceutical corporation Astellas Pharma US Inc, an affiliate of Tokyo-based Astellas Pharma Inc, along with other giant pharmaceutical makers who support the trans lobby, such as Johnson and Johnson and Abbvie (makers of the puberty blocker, Lupron), is a key player operating in the global visceral pain treatment market.
+The biopharmaceutical corporation Astellas Pharma US Inc, an affiliate of Tokyo-based Astellas Pharma Inc, along with other giant pharmaceutical makers who support the trans lobby, such as Johnson and Johnson and Abbvie (makers of the puberty blocker Lupron), is a key player operating in the global visceral pain treatment market.
 Those recovering from surgeries as intense as the overhaul of secondary sex characteristics, and those suffering life-long sports injuries are the beneficiaries of these medications.
 Of course, others are as well.

-Astellas is one pharma giant.
+Astellas is one Pharma giant.
 Rugby is one sport.
 But these intersections of sports medicine, “trans medicine,” and profit for the medical-industrial complex help us understand what is going on in the larger picture of the breached boundaries of women’s sports by men and why everyone is letting it slide.

-The protection of men claiming they are women, alongside feigned ignorance at the brutal injuries already occurring to women competing against men, the overt blind eye and media disrespect shown female Olympians, Martina Navratilova, Sharron Davies, and Paula Radcliffe, calling out this madness, cannot be shrugged off.
+The protection of men claiming they are women, alongside feigned ignorance at the brutal injuries already occurring to women competing against men, the overt blind eye and media disrespect shown female Olympians Martina Navratilova, Sharron Davies, and Paula Radcliffe, calling out this madness, cannot be shrugged off.
 It is sheer madness and blatant abuse of women for the profit of Big Pharma and Big Tech.

-If you like what you are reading at the 11th-hour blog, please consider a donation or paid subscription to support this research.
+This research depends on the generosity of readers.
+If you like what you are reading on the 11th-hour blog, please consider a donation or paid subscription in support.
+Use this this link for donations.
 Thank you.